Parts of Australia's Great Barrier Reef show highest coral cover in 36 years

 On the northern region, average hard coral cover grew to 36% in 2022 from a low of 13% in 2017, while on the central region hard coral cover increased to 33% from a low of 12% in 2019 – the highest levels recorded for both regions since the institute began monitoring the reef in 1985.

-However in the southern region, which generally has higher hard coral cover than the other two regions, cover fell to 34% in 2022 from 38% a year earlier.
+In the southern region, however, which generally has higher hard coral cover than the other two regions, cover fell to 34% in 2022 from 38% a year earlier.

-The recovery comes after the fourth mass bleaching in seven years and the first during a La Nina event, but Hardisty said while extensive, the bleaching in 2020 and 2022 was not as damaging as in 2016 And 2017.
+The recovery comes after the fourth mass bleaching in seven years and the first during a La Nina event, which typically brings cooler temperatures.
+While extensive, the institute said, the bleaching in 2020 and 2022 was not as damaging as in 2016 and 2017.

-“These latest results demonstrate the Reef can still recover in periods free of intense disturbances,” Hardisty said.

 On the down side, the growth in cover has been driven by Acropora corals, which AIMS said are particularly vulnerable to wave damage, heat stress and crown-of-thorns starfish.